-If you design the theme for a client, rather than yourself or your own business, make sure you clearly understand their requirements.
+If you create shopify theme from scratch for a client, rather than yourself or your own business, make sure you clearly understand their requirements.
 The cost of custom development can be quite high, so there is no way to start the process without a clear vision of the final result.

 Familiarize yourself with the Timber framework

 There is always an easy way and a hard way, and there is no point in taking the hard route.
 Timber is an open source framework that significantly simplifies the process of building new themes for Shopify.
 It can become a great starting point for a designer of any level, which makes it quite a valuable tool.